matplotlib/matplotlib/README.rst

 ~~~~~~~~~~~~~~~

 Please note that this repository is participating in a study into
-sustainability of open source projects.
+the sustainability of open source projects.
 Data will be gathered about this
 repository for approximately the next 12 months, starting from June 2021.

-Data collected will include number of contributors, number of PRs, time taken
+Data collected will include the number of contributors, number of PRs, time taken
 to close/merge these PRs, and issues closed.

 For more information, please visit `the informational page